Antibrumm/jackson-antpathfilter/README.md

 Jackson AntPath Property Filter
 ===============================

-A Jackson Filter matching the path of the

-Some parts of our webpage will not change often during the lifetime of the application or is dependent only on a usersession.
-This dialect will cache the resulting output of the element it is declared on and will replace the element on a cache hit.
+A Jackson Filter matching the path of the current value to serialize against the AntPathMatcher.
+The inclusion / exclusion works similar to the `ant` file `include / eclude`functionality.
+Ant / Maven users should mostly be aware of how this works.
+I plan to add more examples and test cases later.

 Requirements